pollination/adaptive-comfort-map/README.md

 simulation and the model's SensorGrids are what determine where the comfort mapping occurs.

-To determine Thermal Comfort Percent (TCP) the occupancy schedules of the energy model are used.
+To determine Thermal Comfort Percent (TCP), the occupancy schedules of the energy model are used.
 Any hour of the occupancy schedule that is 0.1 or greater will be considered occupied.
 All hours of the outdoor are considered occupied.